mcjazzyfunky/archived-php-prelude/README.md

 // Result: <1, 2, 3, 4> (right value is excluded)
 ```

-Sequences are lazy: The enumeration will only performed as far as really needed
+Sequences are really lazy: The enumeration will only be performed as far as really needed
 ```php
 Seq::range(1, 1000000000)
 	->take(10)
 	->max()
 // Result: 10 (only 10 values have been enumerated)
 ```
-Building array of first 10 fibonacci numbers
+Building an array of first 10 fibonacci numbers
 ```php
 Seq::iterate([1, 1], function ($a, $b) {
         return $a + $b;